 How Holdover Works

 When a GPS or GNSS input is active, the system synchronizes its clock using that external reference.
 It uses this to discipline its internal oscillator (adjust for drift).
-When the external reference is lost, the system enters holdover mode.
+When the system loses the external reference, it enters holdover mode.
 The internal oscillator maintains time as best as possible.
-Once the source is restored, the server resynchronizes and exits holdover.
+Once you restore the time source, the server resynchronizes and exits holdover.

 GPS Antennas For Time Servers